ShareChat/web-custom-scripts/Readme.md

 Config refers to the json that need to be added in .doccoverage.json file.
 Following are the available keys with description.

   1. source - Path to the source folder.
-  2. excludedPaths - Array of Path regex to be ignored while calculating JSDoc Coverage.
+  2. excludedPaths - Array of Path regex to be ignored while calculating Coverage of the pure JS Files.
   3. excludedComponentPaths - Array of Path regex to be ignored while calculating Component File Coverage(inside components folder).
    * Example - if only index files are to be considered for stories, add "^((?!index.js).)*$" in the array.
 This ignores all files except index.
   4. foldersWithComponentFiles - Array of folder names containing all UI components.